UC-ConSERT/Janes/README.md

 In nodup stats, I think CR01.stats etc is just copies of dup.stats made earlier (woops).
 Accidentally deleted CR02.stats from this folder (but think this is a duplicated of dup.stats)

 ## Where I am up to
-Need to make TLR bed file.
-Finish and run counting snps script.b
 Import Molly's graphs scripts and run graphs.
-Find out how to run R online?
-Maybe use jupyter hub...or R online?
 Change variant calling process to output vcf files? that can be gzipped later?
 Filtering does weird things to file names by adding bcf.recode.bcf...
 I wonder if this is because it is expecting a vcf file (from Molly's previous steps in creating the concat file), which it then recodes to bcf..?
 Check manual, filter script includes "--recode bcf" or something...
 # 19/9/22

-What does the snp count script actually do?
-Why are all of my for loops now requiring me to cd ?
+Why are all of my for loops now requiring me to cd ? have changed first line ... maybe this fixes it...

 Necessary programs: